usnistgov/SAMURAI/docs/acquisition/running_vna.rst

 In the SAMURAI lab, this is typically connected over ethernet.
 Communication is performed using the VISA protocol.
 The current IP address for the VNA in the SAMURAI lab is given in :ref:`hardware-config`.

 There are two methods for remotely running the VNA from the computer using the SAMURAI software.
-The first is using :class:`samurai.acquisition.support.PnaController.PnaController` and the second is using PNAGrabber (the NIST microwave uncertainty framework must be installed).
+The first is using the custom :class:`samurai.acquisition.support.PnaController.PnaController` class and the second is using PNAGrabber with :class:`samurai.acquisition.support.AutoPnaGrabber.PnaGrabber`(the NIST microwave uncertainty framework must be installed).

 Using PnaController
 --------------------------

+This section describes the use of the :class:`samurai.acquisition.support.PnaController.PnaController` class.
 While this method cannot yet do wave parameters, it is faster to measure than PnaGrabber for s-parameter measurements (especially when a sweep contains thousands of points).
 This class also does not in any way alter the state of the VNA (PNAGrabber will overwrite some settings).
 An example of how this class can be used is as follows: